aiki-extension/Aiki-Extension.github.io/README.md

 ## Aiki @ CHI 2023

-Nanna, Bjørn, John and I have a new paper on Aiki at CHI'23: [**Challenges and Opportunities of Using Redirection of Activity for Self-Regulation Online**](../docs/assets/papers/Aiki-CHI23.pdf)
+A new paper about Aiki at CHI'23: [**Challenges and Opportunities of Using Redirection of Activity for Self-Regulation Online**](../docs/assets/papers/Aiki-CHI23.pdf)

 It investigates how Aiki 2.0 -- an improved version of Aiki in terms of usability -- fares to help people drop procrastination and instead learn programming with the help of micro-learning activities.